krishnaveni0411/Automation-Portfolio/project1-automation/README.md

 What I Learned
 - How to set up Selenium with Java
 - Basic element locators
-- Writing and running The Script
+- Writing and running TestNG tests